qmk/qmk_firmware/docs/features/auto_shift.md

 ## Using Auto Shift Setup

-This will enable you to define three keys temporarily to increase, decrease and report your `AUTO_SHIFT_TIMEOUT`.
+This will enable you to define three keys temporarily to increase, decrease, and report your `AUTO_SHIFT_TIMEOUT`.

 ### Setup